cloudlinux/imunify360-documentation/docs/dashboard/README.md

 * <span class="notranslate">_Date_</span> – the time when the incident happened.
 * _IP_ - the IP address of the abuser.
 There is a color indication for IP address.
-  * A gray bubble means that this IP address is currently in the <span class="notranslate">Gray List</span> (so, every connection from this IP address will redirect to the CAPTCHA).
+  * A gray bubble means that this IP address is currently in the <span class="notranslate">Gray List</span> (so, every connection from this IP address will redirect to the Anti-Bot Challenge).
   * A blue bubble means that this IP address is currently in no one list (<span class="notranslate">White/Gray/Black</span>).
 IP is not blocked.
   * A white bubble means that this IP address is currently in the <span class="notranslate">White List</span>.
 IP will never be blocked by Imunify360.
   * A black bubble means that this IP address is currently in the <span class="notranslate">Black List</span>.
-And access from this IP is totally blocked without ability to unblock by the CAPTCHA.
+And access from this IP is totally blocked without ability to unblock by the Anti-Bot Challenge.
   * No bubble is shown when this incident doesn’t contain IP address.
 * <span class="notranslate">_Country_ </span>– country origin of the abuser IP address.
 * <span class="notranslate">_Count_</span> – the number of times the abuser tried to repeat the action.